 A word of advice – normally you don’t need to show your ticket when you leave the train but just sometimes they have checks at the station exit.
 Keep your ticket until you’re absolutely sure no one is going to ask to see it.
 A fine awaits you if you’ve binned it prematurely.

 4. Make sure your footwear is as comfortable as possible.
 Of course the cheapest way to get anywhere is on foot.
 I frequently find myself walking from the Paris Opera Bastille to le Dome Montparnasse.
-Having tried this once in heels and been unable to walk for days I now take a tote and pair of sneakers with me to change into.
+Having tried this once in heels and been unable to walk for days I now walk everywhere, mostly in sneakers or depending on the weather, flat boots.

 Having comfortable feet gives you the flexibility to travel free of charge city-wide, provided you’re prepared to walk.
 So you can exercise, sight-see and travel all at the same time.
 My all time favourite sneakers for walking long distance and looking good are by Geox and I find the most comfortable ankle boots, or any type of boots for that matter, are by Gabor.
 Both Geox and Gabor have the most comfortable insole padding and rubber outsoles on most of their footwear.
 Puma are my other 'walk me anywhere' brand for sneakers.

 5. Never use the hotel laundry.
 That can add a huge amount to your trip.
-Buy a tube of Genie clothes wash gel at Monoprix (or the equivalent) and do your own washing.
+Buy a tube of Genie clothes wash gel at Monoprix – the best I’ve ever come across (or the equivalent) and do your own washing.
 If your hotel doesn’t automatically provide an ironing board, as so many European hotels don’t, ask housekeeping if you can borrow one.
 Even the swankiest hotels will do this.

 6. Never use the hotel mini bar – probably obvious.
-If you want snacks and drinks again find your local supermarket or, in France, Monoprix, and buy your own.
+If you want snacks and drinks again find your local supermarket or, in France, Monoprix or Franprix and buy your own.
 That midnight attack on your mini bar can cost you the equivalent of a meal.

 7. Go out for breakfast – most hotels charge a fortune for breakfast if it’s not included in the price.
 Either seek out your local cafe or buy fruits and Muesli and eat in.
 This will of course necessitate your packing a picnic bowl/plate/spoon but either will save you a great deal of money.